Infinidoge/nix-minecraft/README.md

 ## About

 `nix-minecraft` is an attempt to better package and support Minecraft as part of the Nix ecosystem.
-As of currently, it packages all (and I mean all) of the Vanilla versions, along with all supported versions of the Fabric and Quilt loaders.
+As of currently, it packages all versions of minecraft vanilla, along with all supported versions of the Fabric and Quilt loaders.

 ## Installation

-This repository is made exclusively as a Nix flake.
-Due to a lack of understanding of now Nix flake compat works, I have not included it, however if a PR is made to add compatibility, I may accept it.

 In your `flake.nix`:
 ```nix